Join the Academy

 "A goal is a dream with a deadline."
 Have you heard this saying before?
 Many writers dream of finishing their novel one day, but if you truly want to achieve it, you need to turn that dream into a goal.
 And a deadline is just one part of setting writing goals!

 As with any big adventure, you need to know where you’re going and how you plan to get there.
 You wouldn’t begin a cross-country road trip without taking the time to map it out first.
 You would make a few decisions before hitting the road.
 How many miles will you travel per day?
 Where will you stop along the way?
-Just like a road trip, your writing journey needs to be mapped out with a daily plan and an end goal in mind.
+Just like a road trip, your writing process and journey needs to be mapped out with a daily plan and an end goal in mind.

 This post outlines five simple steps for setting achievable writing goals so that you can write with confidence!